 The Legislation Committee acts as a legislative, regulatory, and litigation information clearinghouse for NACCA members.
 The committee drafts NACCA submissions to be filed in regulatory, legislative, or legal proceedings pursuant to Article XII of the Constitution.
 The committee gathers and distributes information on needed, pending, or enacted legislation and may draft proposed legislation and regulations for use and consideration by NACCA members.

-The Newsletter Committee has traditionally been chaired by the Third Vice-President or such person as the President may designate.
-The committee publishes a quarterly newsletter of information beneficial to NACCA members.
+The Newsletter Committee is chaired and members appointed as the President may designate.
+The committee obtains information and news and publishes a quarterly newsletter that is beneficial to NACCA members.

 The Nominations Committee recommends a slate of officers for the ensuing year to the membership of NACCA at least 30 days in advance of the annual business meeting in accordance with Article III of the By Laws.